Places Visited New Delhi - Agra - Ranthambore - Jaipur - Jodhpur - Narlai - Udaipur - Mumbai Tour Id : IN: 05

 Udaipur City Palace

 Situated above Lake Pichola, Udaipur City Palace has housed many royals over four centuries who have each added their own unique preferences to the establishment.
 The palace is a one of a kind in Rajasthan.
-Constructed entirely out of marble and granite which makes it highly luxurious.
+Udaipur City Palace was constructed entirely out of marble and granite which makes it highly luxurious.
 The inside is even more so with its inlays of coloured glass, engravings, towers, and balconies.

 Jagdish Temple